truizlop/truizlop.github.io/pages/contact.md

 title: "Contact"
 meta_title: "Contact me through the form"
 show_meta: false
-subheadline: "Wufoo-powered contact forms"
-teaser: "Get in touch with me?
-Use the contact form."
+subheadline: "I want to know from you"
+teaser: "Please, fill this form to contact me"
 permalink: "/contact/"
 ---
-Please, fill this form to contact me:

 <form action="https://getsimpleform.com/messages?form_api_token=6afeb70ee4fd12657b95c60f372b8def" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->